motioneye-project/motioneyeos/board/avnet/zedboard/readme.txt

 available from http://www.zedboard.org .

-The U-Boot firmware for the Xilinx Zynq All Programmable SoC depends on some propietary code.
+The U-Boot firmware for the Xilinx Zynq All Programmable SoC depends on some proprietary code.
 This dependency consists of a pair of files are available from the Xilinx SDK installation.

 You will need these files from Xilinx SDK installation to generate